annotation/text-fabric/README.md

 offers an easy and elegant way to do so.
 As an example, here I quote the
 [*stitching* algorithm](https://archive.softwareheritage.org/swh:1:cnt:6169c074089ddc8a0e048cb67e1fec57857ef54d;lines=3224-3270/),
-by means of which Text-Fabric Search collect the solutions of a [search template](https://dans-labs.github.io/text-fabric/Api/General/#searching).
+by means of which Text-Fabric Search collects the solutions of a [search template](https://dans-labs.github.io/text-fabric/Api/General/#searching).
 The quote refers directly to specific lines of code, deeply buried in a Python file within a particular version of Text-Fabric.**